ivanatora/jettcrowson.github.io/README.md

 [![Reddit](https://upload.wikimedia.org/wikipedia/en/b/b4/Reddit_logo.svg)](https://www.reddit.com/r/CMDPlusPlus/)
 [![Gitter](https://badges.gitter.im/cmdPP/core.svg)](https://gitter.im/cmdPP/core?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-######Attention:
+####Attention:
-If your save does not work after an update, try clearing your local storage on your browser.
+If your save does not work after an update, try [clearing your local storage on your browser](http://www.ghacks.net/2015/02/05/how-to-clear-web-storage-in-your-browser-of-choice/).
 I'll try my best to make sure this does not happen though.
+This also applies if a command says that it is not unlocked.

 #####Todo:
 - Add storage sizes